agrrh/agrrh.com/technical/raid_levels.md

 In my practice, I faced HW controller failures few times and every time it was a huge pain attempting restore the data.

-So, let's talk about RAID levels now:
+So, let's talk about most popular RAID levels now:

 ## RAID 0

 This is just a number of disks, sharing sum of volumes capacity into single larger volume.

 ```
-2         4
-disks     disks

 ABCD         ABCD
 /  \       / |  | \
 A  B      A  B  C  D